 The term ‘LLC’ is doing the rounds, quite a lot, these days in the Vacation Rental space.
-There are pros and cons of everything and LLC is no exception.
+There are pros and cons to everything and LLC is no exception.
 But to start, let’s first understand what exactly is an LLC.
 LLC is a ‘Limited Liability Company’.
-That raises more questions than it answers.
-So let’s explore the LLC from the perspective of a Vacation Rental Owner.
+But that raises the second question, whether to LLC or not to LLC.
+In this blog let’s explore the LLC from the perspective of a Vacation Rental Owner.
 This will bring out the nature, benefits & complexities of an LLC.

 If you want to decide quickly, check out the below slides to find out the main pros and cons of an LLC: